richardanaya/staticflux/README.md

 # StaticFlux

-staticflux.js is a very minimalistic unidirectional data flow framework.
+staticflux.js is a microlibrary for creating unidirectional data flow architecture.

 More specifically it is a wrapper around Rx to provide for the metaphors of Store/Action pattern of flux.

-If you are new to flux, check out: http://fluxxor.com/what-is-flux.html
+**What is unidirectional data architecture and why should I care?**

+Unidirectional data architure is a pattern for creatig web applications that is simpler and more performant.
+History many applications have used the concept of databinging and viewmodels as a primary pattern for application constructure.
+This has commonly been called in recent times flux, if you are new to flux, check out: http://fluxxor.com/what-is-flux.html

+**What is Rx and why should I care?**
+Rx is a powerful paradigm for performing operations on data streams that are extremely common.
+It is an attempt to identify extremely common operations that are done all the time and provide a library that can accomplish them easily.

+You might imagine Rx as the Observer patter on steroids, but it's augmentations can allow for extremely powerful and concise expressions.

 **Why another flux library?**

-Because Rx is powerful and fulfills the essense of unidirectional data flow of flux (and much more), but isn't very explicit for it as a library on its own.
+Because I love both flux and Rx.
+Rx is powerful and fulfills the essense of unidirectional data flow of flux (and much more), but isn't very explicit for it as a library on its own.
 I also saw no good libraries out there that really were as minimalistic as it needed to be.

+# The Basics

 **What is an Store?**

-An Store is state that is streamed to listeners within an application.
+An Store is state that has its updates streamed to listeners within an application.
 (Examples: a list of records on the screen, a map of friends and their status, etc.)

 **What is an Action?**

-An Action is an observable subject that processes a stream of values.
-These values are provided from various points in the application and listened to by Stores to update their state appropriately.
-(Example: text messages a user is submitting from a text box)
+An Action is an observable that streams commands as values to stores or other interested parties to listen to.
+(Examples: deleting a record, removing a friend from your friends list)

 **What makes this all different from just an Observer, Pub/Sub, Notification pattern?**

 A very good question.
 The subtlety of a store is that it has a singular state.
 When you subscribe to a store of the first thing you will receive through the handler is the current state.
-Whenever a change occurs in which the state must change (via an action or otherwise), the store will notify its observers of its new state.
+Whenever a change occurs in which the state must change (via an action or otherwise), the store will notify its listeners of its new state.
+This state will then trickle down through the application heirarchy.
+Actions at any point in the view heirarchy will always be sent to the stores.

+# Getting Started

 **Installing**